-PRESCRIPTION 3 Transfer of entitlement
+PRESCRIPTION 3 Transfer of a groundwater licence

-- 3.1 GMW may approve a permanent transfer of entitlement provided relevant matters have been considered and: - a) zone limits in Prescription 1 will not be exceeded; and - b) the total licenced volume within 2 km of an applicant's bore will be less than 3,700 ML/year; or - c) where the total licenced volume within 2 km of an applicant's bore is equal to or greater than 3,700 ML/year, the permanent transfer is from other licence holders within a 2 km radius of the applicant's bore. - 3.2 GMW may approve a temporary transfer of entitlement provided relevant matters have been considered and: - a) zone limits in Prescription 1 will not be exceeded; and - b) the total licenced volume within 2 km of an applicant's bore will be less than 3,700 ML/year; or i. the applicant's entitlements volume in one season will not exceed - the applicant's entitlements volume in one season will not exceed 125% of their permanent licenced volume prior to any temporary trade occurring; or - ii. the temporary transfer is from other licence holders within a 2 km radius of the applicant's bore
+- 3.1 GMW may approve a permanent transfer of a groundwater licence provided relevant matters have been considered and: - a) zone limits in Prescription 1 will not be exceeded; and - b) the total licensed volume within 2 km of an applicant's bore will be less than 3,700 ML/year; or - c) where the total licensed volume within 2 km of an applicant's bore is equal to or greater than 3,700 ML/year, the permanent transfer is from other licence holders within a 2 km radius of the applicant's bore. - 3.2 GMW may approve a temporary transfer of a groundwater licence provided relevant matters have been considered and: - a) zone limits in Prescription 1 will not be exceeded; and - b) the total licensed volume within 2 km of an applicant's bore will be less than 3,700 ML/year; or - c) where the total licensed volume within 2 km of an applicant's bore is equal to or greater than 3,700 ML/year - the applicant's licensed volume in one water season will not exceed 125% of their permanent licensed volume prior to any temporary trade occurring; or - ii. the temporary transfer is from other licence holders within a 2 km radius of the applicant's bore